 - Nightmares, difficulty sleeping

 If you or someone you care about has been involved in an automobile accident and is showing persistent signs of psychological trauma, it’s important to seek professional help.
 If your psychological symptoms are getting worse rather than better, please, don’t dismiss your feelings.
 No matter what others may suggest, “burying” your feelings will not make them go away, and you are not abnormal for feeling the way you do.
-If you are struggling with your emotions after a car accident, seek professional help so that you can return to life you enjoyed prior to your accident.
+If you are struggling with your emotions after a car accident, seek professional help so that you can return to the life you enjoyed prior to your accident.

 If your symptoms are interfering with your interpersonal relationships, ability to work, go to school or you are having difficulty doing things that remind you of the accident (driving, going past the accident scene, etc), you can find a qualified therapist, mental health professional or medical professional who understands emotional trauma after car accidents.
 Together, you will be able to create an effective treatment plan tailored to your symptoms and personality.